 Driftless Glen was featured in the May issue of Whisky Advocate as 6 of the Best Bourbons That Aren’t from Kentucky.
-This was amazing news for our Owners, Distillers and Team.
-This coming also after our Bourbon Whiskey was rated a 90 by Whisky Advocate in the Summer 2019 Buyers Guide.
+This was amazing news for our owners, distillers and team!
+It came after our Bourbon Whiskey was rated a 90 by Whisky Advocate in the Summer 2019 Buyers Guide.
 You can read the full article and rating review below.
-Thank you Whisky Advocate.
+Thank you Whisky Advocate!

 Bourbon has a litany of rules that define it.
 It must be made from at least 51% corn.
 It must be aged in new, charred oak.
 It must be higher than 40% ABV and lower than 80%.
 There are several other standards as defined by U.S. regulations.

 One rule that does not apply to bourbon is that it must be made in Kentucky.
 This is often misunderstood—even vehemently argued—by drinkers who haven’t yet learned the rules, but the fact is that bourbon can be made anywhere in the United States, and only in the United States.
 While Kentucky has been bourbon’s spiritual home for centuries—and remains the leader in bourbon production by a country mile—there are now stellar bourbons coming from every state in the Union.
 These are some of the best bourbons that are made outside Kentucky.